RABBI JENNIFER WEINER, INTERIM

 Cantor Jason Kaufman

-Cantor Kaufman has a love for music of all styles which are sincere, joyful, and speak to the soul.
+Cantor Kaufman loves music of all styles that are sincere, joyful, and speak to the soul.
 His annual concerts have raised funds for important causes, such as the URJ Racial Justice Campaign, HIAS (formerly known as the Hebrew Immigrant Aid Society), and Beth El’s own Civic Engagement Campaign.

 In his spare time, Cantor Kaufman loves to travel, spend time in his garden, and watch the latest MCU or Star Wars movie.
 He also is an avid runner.
-He has run countless races throughout the United States and has run 11 marathons, including the Chicago Marathon, the Marine Corps Marathon, the Walt Disney World Marathon.
-He also holds the distinction of being a four-time Dopey Challenge Finisher at Walt Disney World, which entails completing a 5K, 10K, half marathon, and full marathon over the course of 4 days.
+Cantor Kaufman has run 14 marathons, including the Chicago Marathon, the Marine Corps Marathon, and the Walt Disney World Marathon.
+He also holds the distinction of being a six-time Dopey Challenge Finisher at Walt Disney World, which entails completing a 5K, 10K, half marathon, and full marathon over the course of 4 days.

-He lives in Alexandria, Virginia with his husband, Kirk McPike, and their adorable beagle, Punky.
+He lives in Alexandria, Virginia with his husband, Alexandria City Councilman Kirk McPike, and their adorable beagle, Punky.

 Rabbi Emeritus Brett Isserow